Above: Keith Spears, Frankfort Avenue (detail), watercolor on paper.

 Usefulness from what is not there.

 WheelHouse Art is the central hub for all art related activities and services in Louisville.
 The outer rim of the wheel represents the art market.
-The spokes of the wheel represent the art, goods, and services WHA provides to the community.
+The spokes of the wheel are the art, goods, and services WheelHouse Art provides to the community.
 The central hole is the demand for the goods and services that makes the business useful.

 The spokes of the wheel include:

 - Artist Representation

 - Art sales (primary and secondary art market)

 - Exhibitions (in house, pop-up temporary spaces, guest spaces, and online)